sphaso/niheipedia/pages/blame/commentario.markdown

 title: Commentary
 ---

+## Chapter 1

+[World] "Maybe on Earth, maybe in the future".
+Tsutomu sensei commented in an interview [CITATION NEEDED] that the universe of Blame could be as big as the solar system.
+If that's so, assuming that these facts happen on Earth wouldn't make sense.
+At the same time assuming that these facts don't happen on Earth, might make it plausible that they're not happening in the present.
+Interestingly, this premise is absent in the German master edition.

+[Architecture] The opening three panels already show the link between Nihei-mangaka and Nihei-architect.
+The world of Blame! is in fact introduced in a classic orthogonal projection: it shows the bridge on which Killy is walking from above and from the two sides.
+This immediately gives a sense of scale.
+The world is both huge and claustrophibic.
+The organic shapes of the humans are in stark contrast with the perfect straight edges of the buildings.
+[IMAGE REFERENCE NEEDED]

+[World] In the third panel, notice thunders and manta rays on the ceiling.

+[Narration] Blame! is narrated "in medias res".
+Nothing is explained upfront, the reader is supposed to pick up elements of the story for themself.
+In this case the kid Killy is walking with is surprised to find another human being.
+Some humans are after human cells?

+[Narration] Is Blame! a circular story?
+The opening chapter has Killy with a kid with the net gene.
+At the same time, the manga ends with Killy and a kid.

+[Character] Killy shows little emotion or care for others throughout the manga, this is common for male protagonists in other Nihei works (Biomega, Abara).
+Killy however often shows a slight grin before shooting his gun.

+[Weapons] Killy uses his Gravitational Beam Gun for the first time in the manga.
+The use of extremely powerful and yet small guns is common in Nihei work, to the point of absurdity.
+For example see Biomega (destroying nuclear weapons with a shotgun) [IMAGE NEEDED]

+[Silicon creatures] Two silicon creatures are introduced as antagonists.
+We still don't know them as such.

+[Technology] Technology is capable of recording what one sees and reproducing it through a plug in one's head.
+One's memory can be stored and saved.
+This is shared by the first victim of Killy, Killy himself and the Silicon creatures.
+Similar technology will be displayed in the sci-fi film Nirvana.

+[Narration] In the English translation, the man who found Killy says "I'm sure he had a pure structure".
+In the German and Italian translations, he says his genes were from before the infection.

+[Shooting at the lower leg] The same happens in a panel in Abara [IMAGE NEEDED]

+[Technology] Killy can use the technology around him, he does so to use a sort of machine gun against the two silicon creatures.
+He finds a dead person (a soldier?) in a suit.
+We'll see similar suits in future panels [IMAGE]

+[World] The statues on the long stairs resemble horde guards or the faces of silicon \ android people throughout the manga.
+See also the masks in Knights of Sidonia.
+The last panels seem to suggest a link between the statues and Killy.
+[IMAGE NEEDED]

+## Chapter 2

+[World] Could these falling slugs be infants of the big worms we see in later chapters?
+[IMAGE NEEDED]

+[Character] A new character is introduced.
+We know they arranged this meeting but we don't know anything else about their relationship.
+When she calls to arrange the shipment of the kid, the girl says "I got it from Killy", indicating that Killy is known to others.

+[World] The female character wears a suit before exiting the elevator.
+Why?

+[Narration] The comments on the kid's genetics make us believe that he's not been infected, possibly that he might have an intact net gene (why else would Killy escort him?).
+Wouldn't his retrieval mean the end of Killy's quest then?
+About this, consider the Circular Hypothesis.
+The girl comments on how chromosomes 10 and 11 (11 and 12 in the German edition) show slight mutations.

+[Animal] Animals are not often seen in Nihei's works.
+In Blame! we see manta rays and a dog.
+This dog however seem to have an implant on its head.

+[World] Killy has a book and reads a passage from it aloud.
+This indicates that Killy can read.
+The other character's reaction tells us that printed material is unknown.
+The passage has been translated as "When the Earth, cold and calm, clears, a shadow climbed the hill..." (a figure climed the hill in the Italian translation).
+If it is a quote from an actual book, I couldn't find it, the tense sequence is however quite peculiar.
+Killy doesn't know what "Earth" is.
+We're led to believe that the immense artificial structure in which they live doesn't allow to see the perspective of being on a planet (assuming they are).

+[World] "It's getting dark" says the female character looking up.
+We're then aware that light reaches this part of the world \ universe.
+Why is it important that it's getting dark?

+[Character] Killy doesn't answer to the other character's offer to help him climb the structure.
+As mentioned, Killy is often emotionless.
+According to the Circular Hypothesis, this emotionless reaction could be explained by the shock from the loss of the child Killy was supposed to protect.

+[Narration] The girl tells Killy that there's a human settlements "3000 levels up".
+It's safe to assume Killy is moving in that direction from now on

 ## Chapter 3

 [World] Helmet design is similar to other works (Biomega, Abara, Knights of Sidonia) [IMAGE NEEDED]